LessLawn.com... when lawn isn't your ideal landscape

-Designing Positive Outdoor Spaces
+Designing Outdoor Spaces

-by Evelyn J. Hadden
+March 29, 2002 by Evelyn J. Hadden

 magnolias in bloom

-Magnolias bloom in late March in Palo Alto.
+Magnolias bloom in late March.

 It is late March in Palo Alto, California.
-The first Spring blooms -- the azaleas and the early bulbs -- have given way to tulips, camellias, calla lilies, and magnolias.
+The first Spring blooms—the azaleas and the early bulbs—have given way to tulips, camellias, calla lilies, and magnolias.
 The exuberant vegetation stands in stark contrast with my Minnesota garden, dormant still under a foot of unmelted snow.
 But equally apparent are the differences in how outdoor space is arranged in these two locales.

-As I wander through the town of Palo Alto and other nearby communities, my attention is drawn again and again to what renowned architect and thinker Christopher Alexander calls "positive outdoor spaces" -- that is, partly bounded outdoor areas that feel like separate places, like rooms or corridors or entrances or destinations.
+As I wander through the town of Palo Alto and other nearby communities, my attention is drawn again and again to what renowned architect and thinker Christopher Alexander calls "positive outdoor spaces"—that is, partly bounded outdoor areas that feel like separate places, like rooms or corridors or entrances or destinations.

 Not only are the public spaces designed along these lines, but the residential streets near downtown Palo Alto also create positive outdoor spaces.
 Most of the small front yards are surrounded by hedges or fences or trellised climbers.
 Lawns are rare in the boulevards, which are often planted with overhanging trees to make corridors, or with lush combinations of plants that line both sides of the sidewalk, making individual stroll gardens.